SuRIA Home Solar Rebate:

 See your SuRIA Home rebate instantly

 Slide to your planned system size in kWac.
-The rebate is RM600 × kWac, capped at RM3,000 per household — equivalent to a 5 kWac system.
+The rebate is RM 600 × kWac, capped at RM 3,000 per household.
+That cap is reached at a 5 kWac system.

 How big is your planned solar system?